Singer Model 20 Child's Sewing Machine Value Guide

 Cast iron, steel, wood

-The Singer Model 20 is a miniature, fully functional hand-crank sewing machine that debuted in 1910 as an educational tool for children.
-Crafted from durable cast iron and steel in the United States, it remains a highly sought-after collectible due to its historical role in teaching domestic skills to young girls.
+The Singer Model 20 is a miniature, fully functional hand-crank sewing machine that debuted in 1910 as an educational tool for young girls.
+Crafted from durable cast iron and steel in the United States, it remains a highly sought-after collectible due to its historical significance as the 'ideal gift' of the early 20th century.

 What Is Singer Model 20 Child's Sewing Machine Worth?